cdelguercio/slothauth/README.md

 ]
 ```

-5) Create a subclass of SlothAuthBaseUser in any of your project's model files:
+5) Create a subclass of SlothAuthBaseUser in the model file of your User/Account app:
 ```
 from slothauth.models import SlothAuthBaseUser

-class User(SlothAuthBaseUser):
+class Account(SlothAuthBaseUser):
     # add custom fields here, or just put 'pass'
 ```

+Note: You can name this model whatever you'd like, but the Slothauth debug URLs will only work if you name it "Account".

 Add your app to INSTALLED_APPS